You are here

 - 3. Julian P. Boyd, "Thomas Jefferson and the Roman Askos of Nîmes," Antiques 104 (July 1973): 123.

-- 4. Joseph Coolidge to Thomas Jefferson Randolph, December 18, 1826, Edgehill-Randolph Papers (#1397), University of Virginia.
-Transcription available from the Jefferson Quotes and Family Letters website.
+- 5. Joseph Coolidge to Thomas Jefferson Randolph, December 18, 1826, Edgehill-Randolph Papers (#1397), Special Collections, University of Virginia Library.
+Transcription available at Jefferson Quotes and Family Letters.